Setting materials

 Behind the fun-filled atmosphere lies the truth...!

-What will happen to the children's dreams for the future when they see the hilariously unfunny true faces of animators? (lol)
+What will become of children's future dreams after seeing the hilariously unfunny true faces of animators? (lol)

-Let's learn about the real workplace while laughing!
+Let's learn about the real world while having a laugh!

-By the way, the artwork used in the exhibition is from the famous "Tengen Toppa Gurren Lagann"!
+By the way, the artwork used in the etiquette exhibition is none other than "Tengen Toppa Gurren Lagann"!

 Special exhibitions such as anime original art exhibitions are also popular!

-In addition to the permanent exhibition, they also hold special exhibitions on a regular basis.
+In addition to the permanent exhibition, they also regularly hold special exhibitions.

 There is also an exhibition space for works by Osaka University of Arts on the second floor, so it might be fun to try and find a diamond in the rough that will become a big hit in the future!